Jamaica Bay: Incidents

 On March 1, 1962, American Airlines Flight 1, a Boeing 707, crashed on takeoff from JFK Airport after its rudder jammed.
 It crashed into Pumpkin Patch Channel, a remote area of marshland on Jamaica Bay that is part of the Jamaica Bay Wildlife Refuge.
 All 95 people on board were killed, including 87 passengers and 8 crew members.

+On November 12, 2001, American Airlines Flight 587, an Airbus A300, crashed after takeoff from JFK Airport after its vertical stabilizer separated in-flight and landed in Jamaica Bay.
+The aircraft crashed into Belle Harbor, Queens.
+All 260 people on board were killed, as well as five more people on the ground.